TEN GREAT TIPS FOR GREAT PET PHOTOS

 - It is helpful to have someone distract your pet while you take photos.
 Have lots of toys and treats nearby to help focus your pet’s attention.

-- Take photographs at your pet’s eye level, ab out three feet away.
+- Take photographs at your pet’s eye level, about three feet away.
 Crouch down or put him on a chair or table.

 - Vary the lighting in your photos.
 Outdoor lighting is best, but flash is ok.
-See which looks best and send them all.
+See which looks best and send them ALL.

 - The quality of your painting depends on the quality of the photographs you send.
 Be sure they are clear and accurate.
 Send at least one image that depicts the true coloration of your pet.